-- Formal authority: in this style, the teacher provides the content and the student is expected to receive it.
-Teachers using this style don’t usually expect much student participation and are not especially committed to building relationships with their students.
+- Formal authority: in this style, the teacher provides the content and the student receives it.
+Teachers using this style don’t usually expect much student participation.

 It also has downsides.
-It tends to promote passive learning and one-sided communication, doesn’t encourage critical thinking, and isn’t an optimal way of learning for many students.
+If not delivered properly, it tends to promote passive learning and doesn’t encourage critical thinking.

 Two student-centred teaching styles include: